Duncanma/Blog/content/Blog/importance-of-visibility.md

 seem like that second team is delivering a lot more value.
 Decisions will be made based on that information.

-In some cases, the result of making everything visible, is to discover that specific work is **not** useful.
+In some cases, the result of making everything visible is to discover that specific work is **not** useful.
 This is a good result too, although it may not feel like it when it is your project being discussed, because then you and the rest of the team end up focused on